vkamiansky/omniture-interceptor/README.md

 3) The testing process is started by running **Interceptor.exe** and pressing a key;

 4) The differences between parameters of the requests captured for the candidate and the current environments as well as all the caught requests will be saved to the **log-file.txt**.
+When the program successfully matches all requests it will ask you to press a key to open the *log file* and leave the program.

+The test scenarios currently implemented include the following:

+* Opening page addresses in two environments on mobile and desktop plus the following:
+* Slideshow next on desktop.
+Slideshow full screen on mobile.
+* Sharing buttons, mail button on desktop and mobile.
+Print button on mobile.
+* Tabs widget on start page: switching tabs, show more on mobile and desktop.
+Senaste dygnet on desktop.
+* HTML player: waiting for the autorun video to end on desktop and mobile.

+Yet to implement:

+* Quiz next, next, complete on desktop and mobile.